-Bottom Line: Vegans without enough bacteria for synthesizing vitamin K2 can face problems related to inadequate intake, including a higher risk of dental issues and chronic disease.
+Vegans without enough bacteria for synthesizing vitamin K2 can experience problems related to inadequate intake, including a higher risk of dental issues and chronic disease.

 In general, people from starch-centric cultures (like the Japanese) tend to carry more AMY1 copies (and have higher levels of salivary amylase) than people from populations that historically relied more on fat and protein, pointing to a role of selective pressure (